2021 Green Party of England and Wales leadership election: Campaign period

 Peter Walker, a political correspondent for The Guardian, described an "internal consensus" that the race would be between the Denyer/Ramsay ticket and the Omond/Womack ticket.
 Denyer and Ramsay were seen as the "safer choice" with a more electoral focus whereas Omond and Womack were thought to appeal to younger members with the strongest climate approach.

 In an interview with the Morning Star, Ali said he prioritised immediate climate action and that he opposed the Working Definition of Antisemitism.
 During a hustings event, he said accusations of antisemitism were sometimes made to prevent criticism of Israel.

 Denyer and Ramsay set a target for the party to have nine hundred councillors and two MPs by 2025.
 Denyer said that she supported a one-off progressive alliance between parties for the purpose of electoral reform if the Labour Party were a part of it.
 She also said that the party needed to devote more resources to discipline in order to process complaints of transphobia and antisemitism as well as incorporating antisemitism guidance into the party's constitution, including the Working Definition of Antisemitism.

 Gunstock expressed support for working with other parties in progressive alliance arrangements to defeat the Conservative Party.
 He said in an interview with Bright Green that "it would be far better accepted if a white middle class man got up and said I believe in the principle aims of Black Lives Matter".
-He later said that the he didn't "feel that the electorate is ready" for a leader of "a different gender, a different race, a different religion" to "say the things [he wants] to say for the party".
+He later said that he didn't "feel that the electorate is ready" for a leader of "a different gender, a different race, a different religion" to "say the things [he wants] to say for the party".
 He later apologised for his comments and accepted criticism he had received for them.

 Rothery said that the UK should halt fossil fuel investments.
 During a hustings event, Hemingway said that antisemitism and transphobia weren't major issues in the party and that if elected, he and Rothery wouldn't take a position on transphobia but form a "balanced position" in the party.
 The pair focused their campaign on climate issues "to save all life on earth".

 Omond and Womack said that in their first hundred days they would visit target seats across England and Wales, meet with experts and journalists to develop policies and promote the party, and develop "a proper process for dealing with hate speech".
 Omond said that if they and Womack were elected, the pair would establish new processes to deal with hate speech.
 They pledged to fund election infrastructure better and increase candidate diversity.